LokimuKH19/Pump_Blade_Optimization_PINN_Framework/BladeOptimizerLFR/Readme.md

-# SymPhONIC
+# SymPhONIC may use these functions later

 > Symmetric-based Physics Oriented Neural Integral Computation (SymPhONIC)

-> A novel ■■■■■■■■■ framework dedicated to analyzing impellers
+> A novel PINN framework dedicated to analyzing impellers

 ## Update Records
 ### Sept.12, 2025